YeduKrishnaP/yedukrishnap.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
 I am Yedu Krishna, a first year PhD student at the Indian Institute of Technology, Hyderabad.
-My research interests include Continual Learning, Computer Vision and Deep Learning, and I love to work at the intersection of <code class="language-plaintext highlighter-rouge">Mathematics x Computer Science</code>
+My research interests include Continual Learning, Computer Vision, Large Language Models and Transformers, and I love to work at the intersection of <code class="language-plaintext highlighter-rouge">Mathematics x Computer Science</code>

-I graduated with my Master of Science in Mathematics with a specialization in Computer Science from [Sri Sathya Sai Institute of Higher Learning](https://www.sssihl.edu.in/) in the summer of 2025.
+I graduated from [Sri Sathya Sai Institute of Higher Learning](https://www.sssihl.edu.in/) in the summer of 2025 with my Master of Science in Mathematics and a specialization in Computer Science.
 I worked on Continual Learning for my Master's thesis under the supervision of Dr. S Balasubramanian.
 Prior to that, I completed my Bachelor of Science (Hons.) in Mathematics during which I worked on Masked Face In-Painting with Dr. Darshan Gera.
 More details can be found in the Project/Publications section.

 If you find these topics interesting or any other ideas, I would love to hear from you and discuss more :)